03 Building Webster’s Lab V2 – Install VMware ESXi 7.0

 Now that you have configured IPMI, IPMI is used to do the install.

-As the server restarts, press F11 on the appropriate screen, as shown in Figure 12, to start the Boot Menu.
+As the server restarts, press F11 on the appropriate screen to start the Boot Menu, shown in Figure 12.

-The Rufus utility used to create the bootable thumb drive for ESXi 7.0 Update 2 created a drive usable with either a legacy BIOS or UEFI.
+The Rufus utility that created the bootable thumb drive for ESXi 7.0 Update 2 created a drive usable with either a legacy BIOS or UEFI.

 Note: See this article for an explanation of UEFI.
 What Is UEFI, and How Is It Different from BIOS?